naiaraap/Predicting_Inventory_Demand_project/README.md

 Forecasting Sales Demand for Inventor

-A project for predict weekly inventory demand for a particular store in Mexico developed during data scientist training at the Data Science Academy.
+A project for predict weekly inventory demand for a particular store in Mexico.

 DESCRIPTION:<br/>
 Planning a celebration is a balancing act of preparing just enough food to go around without being stuck eating the same leftovers for the next week.
 The key is anticipating how many guests will come.
 Grupo Bimbo must weigh similar considerations as it strives to meet daily consumer demand for fresh bakery products on the shelves of over 1 million stores along its 45,000 routes across Mexico.
 In this project, I am suppose to develop a model to accurately forecast inventory demand based on historical sales data.